 - 601.3c If an effect allows a player to cast a spell as though it had flash only if an alternative or additional cost is paid, that player may begin to cast that spell as though it had flash. - 601.3d If a spell would have flash only if certain conditions are met, its controller may begin to cast that spell as though it had flash if those conditions are met. - 601.3e Some rules and effects state that an alternative set of characteristics or a subset of characteristics are considered to determine if a card or copy of a card is legal to cast.
 These alternative characteristics replace the object's characteristics for this determination.
 Continuous effects that would apply to that object once it has those characteristics are also considered.
 Example: Garruk's Horde says, in part, "You may cast creature spells from the top of your library."
 If you control Garruk's Horde and the top card of your library is a noncreature card with morph, you may cast it using its morph ability.
 Example: Melek, Izzet Paragon says, in part, "You may cast instant and sorcery spells from the top of your library is Giant Killer, an adventurer creature card whose Adventure is an instant named Chop Down, you may cast Chop Down but not Giant Killer.
-If instead you control Garruk's Horde and the top card of your library is Giant Killer, you may cast of your library is Giant Killer, you may cast of your library is Giant Killer, you may cast character card whose Adventure is an instant named Chop Down, you may cast Chop Down but not Giant Killer, you may cast - 601.3f Some effects allow a player to cast a spell with certain qualities from among face-down cards in exile.
-A player may begin to cast such a spell only if they can look at the face-down card in exile.
+If instead you control Garruk's Horde and the top card of your control Garruk's Horde and the top card of your library is diant Killer but not Chop Down. - 601.3f Some effects allow a player to cast a spell with certain qualities from among face-down cards in exile.
+A player may begin to cast such a spell only if they can look at the face-down card in exile. - 601.4.
+While announcing the choices of any modes, alternative costs, and/or additional costs as described in rule 601.2b, some options may be available to a player only if other choices are made that would normally be made later in that rule's instructions.
+In that case, the spell's controller may consider any other choices to be made in that step.
+If any such choices could allow them to choose a particular mode, alternative cost, or additional cost, they may do so.